Getting a diagnosis in NYC

 The two most common pathways to get formally diagnosed are:

 Below are some providers who conduct autism assessments or neuropsychological testing, either in New York or virtually, recommended by users in the AutismInWomen subreddit or by members of our group.
-We do not endorse any of these sites, please check them out and decide whether or not they might be useful to you!
+We do not endorse any of these providers, please check them out and decide whether or not they might be beneficial for you!

 If you have more questions about the diagnosis process, please ask in our Discord server!
 Many members are currently going through the process or are recently diagnosed, and would love to help.